Mark-Gy/InvManSys/README.md

 ## Note

 This is a school project where we are tasked to create a systemm that uses Laravel as it's framework.
+It is hard to create a full working system with having little to no knowledge in this framework.

 This is a tutorial by CodeVsBug which is improved.